Banner

 We’re thrilled to invite parents, staff, and directors to our WSA Winter Meeting 2026, happening February 11–13 at Tumwater ESD 113.
 This year’s gathering will feature inspiring speakers, interactive breakout sessions, and opportunities to connect, learn, and lead together.

 On February 12, we’ll head to the Capitol for Advocacy Day!
 We’ll start the morning with 2 Advocacy Trainings at the ESD.
 Both the trainings at 8:30 and 10:30 will be the same and both will have Spanish options.
-Please note that you only need to attend one-- they are both the same.
+Please note that you only need to attend one.
 Then we will meet with lawmakers in the afternoon to raise our voices for children and families across Washington.
 If you plan to attend only Advocacy Day, please register using the separate Advocacy Day registration link.
 You do not need to register for the full Winter Meeting if you’re only joining us on February 12.

 We welcome advocates at every stage of their journey and are excited to continue fighting for our kiddos and families.
 This year, we’re focused on preserving and protecting ECEAP and working to reduce administrative burdens so programs can better serve children and families efficiently and effectively.